elastic/logstash/README.md

     rake test:install-core

-2- To run the logstash core tests you can use the rake task:
+2- To run the core tests you can use the rake task:

     rake test:core